 For each of the sub-projects including construction works, the PIU will engage Supervision Consultant to supervise construction/rehabilitation works (required also by the FBiH Law on Construction).
 The procedure for selecting supervision of works will be performed according to the WB document "World Bank Procurement Regulations for IPF Borrowers" for goods, works, non-consulting and consulting services.

-The Supervision Consultant will oversee labor and safety performance on a daily basis, on the behalf of the Employer (PIU).
+The Supervision Consultant (the appointed Responsible Engineer) will oversee labor and safety performance on a daily basis, on the behalf of the Employer (PIU).
 The ESMP for each sub-project will require the Supervision Consultant to employ qualified experts for such oversight and to report on performance to the PIU on a monthly basis.

 POLICIES AND PROCEDURES